Shipping Perishable

 8. Hygiene

-Facilities that handle and store pharma products must be large enough to allow proper cleaning, and airflow around pallets.
+Facilities that handle and store pharma products must be large enough to allow proper cleaning, and airflow around pallets — meeting cold storage facilities standards.

 Furthermore, they should also boast separate quarantine areas for medications which are damaged, expiring, or deteriorating.

-Hygiene is critical as any signs of infestation from insects, or animals will cause a pharma shipment to be unusable.
+Hygiene is critical for contamination prevention, as any signs of infestation from insects or animals will cause a pharma shipment to be unusable and fail pharmaceutical quality assurance requirements.

 9. Security

-Facilities for pharma storage need security mechanisms that control and restrict access into spaces where medications are being stored.
+Facilities for pharma storage need security mechanisms that control and restrict access to spaces where medications are being stored as part of the secure drug distribution network.

-For example, surveillance cameras, access control keys, and automatically locking doors.
+For example, surveillance cameras, access control keys, and automatically locking doors — all essential for protecting high-value pharmaceutical cargo.

 restrict access